Hotel Front Desk Agent

 Have you or any of your fellow employees ever slipped away to "make use of a vacant room?"

-Asked by ding.ding. over 11 years ago
+Asked by ding.ding. about 12 years ago

 Using a vacant room for anything other than prepping it for the next guest could land someone in a lot of trouble, however if it is a slow time of year and there is a bank of rooms that haven't been occupied in a while, then some hotel managers are okay with their employees eating their lunch in such a room.
 That policy would vary and likely would not fly at a larger, more corporate and branded hotel.
 As far as using a vacant room for napping, drug use, or other unprofessional activity, it's just a path to trouble for anyone doing it.
 You will see some hotels have live-in managers, or a rotating shift of managers that stay the night, especially on weekends, so that there is someone close by for emergencies, but all of that is pre-determined and sanctioned by upper management.
 I personally don't want to stay in the hotel any longer than I'm paid to, so I would prefer NOT to spend the night there, that's my personal feeling on it.